Differentially Private Oblivious RAM: details

 \textbf{Bucket structure: }Each node is a bucket consisting of $Z$ blocks, each block can either be real or dummy (encryptions of $0$).

-\textbf{Path structure: }The leaves are numbered in the set $\{0,1,. . ., 2^L - 1\}$. $P(x)$ denotes the path (set of buckets along the way) from leaf $x$ to the root and $P(x,i)$ denotes the bucket in $P(x)$ at level $i$.
-It is important to emphasize here that the path length in Root ORAM is $(k+1)$ blocks compared to the $(\log N)+1$ in Path ORAM.
+\textbf{Path structure: }The leaves are numbered in the set $\{0,1,. . ., 2^{L} - 1\}$. $P(x)$ denotes the path (set of buckets along the way) from leaf $x$ to the sub-tree root and $P(x,i)$ denotes the bucket in $P(x)$ at level $i$.
+It is important to emphasize here that the path length in \ourprotocol{} is $(L+1 - k)$ blocks compared to the $L+1$ blocks in Path ORAM.

 \textbf{Dummy blocks and randomized encryption: }We use the standard padding technique (fill buckets with dummy blocks when needed) along with randomized encryption to ensure indistinguishability of real and dummy blocks.